 Progress is being made on our new Bundutec Roadrunner.
-Offering the latest technology, this custom, all-new camper will feature the same general layout as the Northstar Laredo SC, yet will offer several improvements and enhancements not found at Northstar.
-The Roadrunner’s 8-foot 6-inch long floorplan will have a wider wet-bath with a Thetford cassette toilet, the Truma Combi water heater-furnace, a Tern Overland 500x700mm roof hatch (same size as a Heki), a taller cabover ceiling, and a True Induction dual cooktop.
+Offering the latest technology, this custom, all-new camper will feature the same general layout as our old Northstar Laredo SC truck camper, yet will offer several improvements and enhancements.
+The Roadrunner’s 8-foot 7-inch long floorplan will have a wider wet-bath with a Thetford cassette toilet, the Truma Combi water heater-furnace, a Tern Overland 500x700mm roof hatch (same size as a Heki), a taller cabover ceiling, and a True Induction dual cooktop.
 The black-on-gray exterior of the Roadrunner will look vastly better than the vanilla-white exterior used by most truck camper companies.

 The Roadrunner exemplifies the custom work for which Rory Willett at BundutecUSA is known.
-We are excited about getting the Truma Combi and look forward to having a larger bathroom as well.
+We are excited about finally getting the Truma Combi and look forward to having a larger bathroom as well.
 The Laredo bathroom is only 30 inches wide, the Roadrunner bathroom will be 36 inches wide.
 Six inches probably doesn’t sound like much of a difference, but believe us, it is.
-Like our Laredo, the Roadrunner will also have a DC compressor refrigerator, an absolute must for boondocking, and a Tern Overland roof hatch in the cabover for egress and viewing the stars (if you’ve read our review of the Heki Vent you’ll know why we are making the change).
+The camper will also feature a Tern Overland roof hatch in the cabover for egress and viewing the stars (if you’ve read our review of the Heki Vent you’ll know why we are making the change).
 More importantly, the interior of the Roadrunner will look so much better.
-We were never a fan of the 1990’s fake oak paper used in our 2016 Northstar Laredo SC.
+We were never a fan of the dated, 1990’s oak used in our 2016 Northstar Laredo SC.

 Pricing for the Roadrunner is still in a state of flux, but Jenn at Bundutec has told me pricing will be around $26,000, a bargain no matter how you slice it and dice it.
 Stay tuned for updates here and on the Truck Camper Adventure Instagram account as the Roadrunner is being built.
 We expect to pick the camper up in early July, but there may be a slight delay due to parts shortages that have resulted from the COVID-19 pandemic.
 Fortunately, Rory is doing his best to manage this issue using all of the sources he has at his disposal to keep the BundtuecUSA truck camper pipeline flowing.